ManuelePasini/slides-markdown/slides/graph_llm.md

 - <b>Heuristic Reasoning</b>: Perform a series of intermediate reasoning steps that might heuristically lead to the correct answer
     - Reasoning step-by-step: Chain of Thouhg (CoT) like, improves performances on simpler problems (e.g., cycle detection, shortest-path) but fails on complex problems(e.g, hamiltonian PF, topological sorting).
     - Retrieving subgraphs as evidence</b>: when not all graph is relevant to the task, LLM retrieve the subgraphs as evidence first and then perform reasoning on it.
-        - Build-a-Graph: encourages LLMs to reconstruct the relevant graph structures and then perform reasoning on them.
+        - Build-a-Graph: reconstruct the relevant graph structures and then perform reasoning on them.
 This
-        - Context-Summarization: encourages LLMs to summarize the key nodes, edges, or sub-graphs and perform reasoning.
+        - Context-Summarization: summarize the key nodes, edges, or sub-graphs and perform reasoning.
     - Searching on Graphs</b>: e.g., DFS, BFS.
         - At each step LLM decides if answer the question or explore one node through an edge (good for scaling in graph size)
 - <b>Algorithmic Reasoning</b>: prompts the LLMs to recall the algorithms that are relevant to the questions and then perform reasoning step by step according to the algorithms. bad results

-- ** Overall, no consensus on how to represent graphs **
+- **Overall, no consensus on how to represent graphs**